 These discretionary powers of the court allow it to order transferred property, or its proceeds, to be returned to the debtor so that a creditor may collect on its judgment.

 An Indiana Collections Law Firm Can Help Interpret Indiana Fraudulent Transfer Law

 Before determining that an insolvent debtor is uncollectible, plaintiffs should consider whether any transfers of property by the debtor could be considered fraudulent.
 The Indiana Uniform Fraudulent Transfer Act provides plaintiffs with an opportunity to “undo” fraudulent transfers in order to protect their right to execution of judgments.
 Indiana collections law firm Camden & Meridew, P.C. can assist you in identifying and proving fraudulent transfer so you can successfully recover debts owed to you.
-Contact an experienced Indiana collections attorney today by phone at 317-770-0000 or complete our online contact form to see how we can help.
+Contact Corey Meridew or any of our experienced Indiana collections attorneys today by phone at 317-770-0000 or complete our online contact form to see how we can help.